2009–10 Sun Belt Conference men's basketball season

-The 2009–10 Sun Belt Conference men's basketball season marks the 33rd season of Sun Belt Conference basketball.
+The 2009–10 Sun Belt Conference men's basketball season marked the 33rd season of Sun Belt Conference men's basketball during the 2009–10 NCAA Division I men's basketball season.

 Preseason

 Blue Ribbon magazine predicted Western Kentucky University to win the East Division.
 The Hilltoppers are returning from a season in which they came within one second of upsetting Gonzaga and advancing to the NCAA Sweet Sixteen.
 In addition, Hilltopper star A.J.
 Slaughter was named the Preseason Player of the Year.